nmattei/cmps6790/_projects/FinalTutorial/FinalTutorial.md

 ~~In order to make your webpage open up the notebook and make sure everything is as you like it (cells and outputs are showing, no error messages, etc.).
 Then go to `File >> Download As >>` and download the notebook as HTML.
 This will save the HTML files to your disk.~~  You will then need to rename this to index.html and upload it into your github.io page.
 Once this is done, navigate to `username.github.io` and make sure the notebook is displayed as you like!

+**Note:** If you want to use your root `username.github.io` for a personal website or other thing, then please go ahead and hang the project Github page off the repository you create.

 ### Milestone 1 Submission and Pitch Day 1

 You should submit the notebook through [Canvas](https://tulane.instructure.com/).
 In the absolute first cell of your notebook you must include your names, project title, and **a hyperlink to your webpage at github.io; the webpage must be publicly readable on the internet (i.e, live) and must contain the same work that is in the submitted notebook**.
 That is: the first cell of your notebook must be a markdown cell with a hyperlink to the generated webpage up at `yourname.github.io`.
 If this is not correct you will lose points.
 After this first cell you should continue with the other requirements including a description of your project, links to the data and other relevant resources, a collaboration plan, and the project goals.